dhaven/davidhaven-blog/content/projects/clipshare/index.md

 {{< /chart >}}

 3. **Not knowing who my customers are**: I didn't have a well defined target customers that I knew would find this app useful.
-It was more of a hunch that I thought this is something people would find useful.
+It was more of a hunch I had that people would find this useful.
 Furthermore once the app was built I had no plan on how to reach customers and let people know my app exists.
 4. **Overengineering certain aspects**: Being able to distinguish between critical features and nice-to-have features is very important if you want to be able to ship quickly.
 One feature which took me some time to implement and in hindsight wasn't a critical one is the implementation of a cache mechanism which ensures that if the user leaves the app he could resume where he had left off when he came back to the app.
 5. **Creating an "unfriendly" app from the point of vue of Youtube and Twitter**.
-Clipshare is both "youtube downloader" and "custom twitter client".
+Clipshare is both a "youtube downloader" and "custom twitter client".
 Neither of these concepts are much appreciated by Youtube or Twitter.
 This means that I'm playing a risky game where I could get cut off from the Twitter API or not get accepted on the Chrome store.
 It is this observation which also led me to develop the app for Firefox only which meant cutting myself off